rmuif/web/README.md

 ## Features

-There’s a bunch of features included for instant web development gratification.

 - Bootstrapped with Create React App, the same tooling works out-of-the-box
 - Scaffolding incorporates Google Material Design principles through Material-UI
 - Built on top of Firebase with Analytics, Authentication, Cloud Firestore, Cloud Functions, Storage and Performance Monitoring working from the start